Graduate Degrees in Cultural Analysis and Theory––Cultural Studies Track

-The graduate program in cultural studies is an interdisciplinary and interdepartmental program based in the Department of Cultural Studies and Comparative Literature.
-The cultural studies programs at Stony Brook are designed for students whose interests cut across traditional modes of study in the Humanities and Social Sciences.
+The graduate degrees in CAT's track in cultural studies is an interdisciplinary and interdepartmental program.
+The cultural studies track at Stony Brook are designed for students whose interests cut across traditional modes of study in the Humanities and Social Sciences.
 Areas of emphasis include popular and mass culture, minority and diasporic cultures, visual culture, media and technology, cultural production, cross-cultural and transnational/global formations, as well as the study of elite, dominant, and national cultures.
 Course requirements are designed to build competence in interdisciplinary cultural studies theory and practice, maximize collegial interaction among students, and allow students to develop disciplinary fluency in a particular subfield.

 For more information please contact Associate Professor Izabela Kalinowska-Blackwood, Graduate Program Director, at

 "For general information on Stony Brook University's graduate programs, go to the Graduate Bulletin" Graduate Bulletin